AnanthSankaralingam/chromie/README.md

 ### Next big features
 1. ~Follow-up Conversation tooling: patches (prompt and util), linter verification, file replacement fallback.~ schemas and prefill?
-2. Conversation History.
-Don't need to store all but window of most recent convos; store user queries and model explanation response (no code). final query includes codebase current state.
+2. ~Conversation History.
+Store most recent convo and expire within 2 hrs no usage; store user queries and model explanation response (no code). final query includes codebase current state.~
 3. CONNECTORS: reference Lovable, ChatGPT connectors.
 Probably MCP with auth but can save us a lot of templating solution time if we get it.
 4. Auth in extensions.
 Experiment with OAuth (store JWT) vs. External providers.
 If OmniSpeech finds solution use it or implement Promptly Firebase solution.
 5. Pricing in extensions.
 Explore ExtPay vs. Direct Stripe connection.
 Next feature after MVP would be to surface pricing metrics in dashboard.